bcgov/jag-file-submission/docs/gettingStarted.md

 }
 ```

+### Generate URL Payload Details

-The `navigation` object represents a list of possible returns to your application based on the status of the document e-filing
+The `navigation` object represents a list of possible returns to your application based on the status of the document e-filing.

-the `clientAppplication` object represents how your application is labelled in **efiling hub**
+The `clientAppplication` object represents how your application is labelled in **efiling hub**.

-the `filingPackage` object represents the court information about the submited package along with the document(s) info
+The `filingPackage` object represents the court information about the submited package along with the document(s) info.

-the `documents` array represents the previously uploaded document
+The `documents` array represents the previously uploaded document.

+Answers to FAQ:

+1) What should be used for `roleType` and `partyType` in parties?

+The default values to be used for `roleType` is CLA and for `partyType` it is IND.

+2) Are the various types of documents the ones present in the list in https://bcgov.github.io/jag-file-submission/#/data?

+Yes.
+This is our list of various document types that can be submitted.

+3) For the parties info, would this be the applicant and respondent?

+NOT SURE

+4) For documents, what kind of information should/can be included in the following fields?

+Data:

+MD5:

+isAmendment: This marks if the document is an amendment and is for use only by documents uploaded via the eFiling hub.

+5) What should the value of `clientAppName` be?

+This field signifies the name of the parent application integrating with the eFiling hub and will show up on the eFiling hub, so please use a full form name such as `Family Law Act Application`.

+6) For the court information, how should the fields be determined for this section?

+NOT SURE

+### Response

 on submission you will receive the following response: